Amazon-HackOn/FireTv_Personalized-recommendation/moviechatbot/README.md

 Now go to [http://localhost:4000](http://localhost:4000) and start chatting with your bot!
 The bot will automatically reload when you change the code.

-_Simpler version using PyPI package and CLI coming soon!_